Deous/VSC-Guide-for-esp32/README.md

 You can change them

-I will post more later on CMake
+I will post more later on CMake... ;)